Make Me (novel): Plot

 Arriving at McCann's home, they find he has gone missing.
-They are then attacked by a hitman named Hackett, who is incapacitated by Reacher, who sustains moderate head injuries in the process.
-The two then question McCann's neighbor and learn that Peter had a sister.
+They are attacked by a hitman named Hackett, who is incapacitated by Reacher.
+The two question McCann's neighbor and learn that Peter had a sister.
 At her home in Phoenix, they are attacked by more hired assassins.
 With the help of Chang's FBI contacts, they learn the men are all employed by a Ukrainian crime lord named Merchenko.
-Reacher deduces that Merchenko is outside security in the mastermind's employ.
-The puppet master is apparently someone indigenous to the town of Mother's Rest.
-By an amazing coincidence, Reacher and Chang happen across Merchenko sitting in the sunlight outside of his huge nightclub.
-Reacher righteously executes the criminal in broad daylight.
+Reacher deduces that Merchenko is working for an unknown person who lives in Mother's Rest.
+By an amazing coincidence, Reacher and Chang happen across Merchenko sitting outside his nightclub.
+Reacher executes the criminal in broad daylight.

 Traveling back to Los Angeles, Reacher and Chang reunite with Westwood.
-Going over all that they learned from McCann's neighbor and sister, Reacher posits that Peter was investigating the disappearance of his son, Michael.
-Michael had suffered from anhedonia and was a recluse who spent the majority of his time on the Internet.
+Reacher posits that Peter was investigating the disappearance of his son, Michael, who had suffered from anhedonia and was a recluse who spent most of his time on the Internet.
 As the call from "Maloney" had been about the Deep Web, Reacher, Chang and Westwood meet with an associate of Westwood's, a computer hacker in Palo Alto.
 Westwood's contact is able to discover that Mother's Rest has a Deep Web site providing assisted euthanasia services.
 They further find that Michael had been speaking with potential suicides over the Deep Web and arranged to meet one of them at Mother's Rest to undergo euthanasia together.

-Reacher, Chang and Westwood come up with a plan to assault the euthanasia site, a big farm outside Mother's Rest, which is both highly remote and well-defended.
-After a mildly challenging job of killing all of the armed employees, Reacher and his team discover that someone had converted the farmhouse into a film production facility.
-The entrepreneurs had lured in suicidal people over the Deep Web with promises of painlessly and luxurious euthanasia services.
-Once the clients had arrived however, they were actually made the stars of expensive and brutal snuff films tailored to the viewer's specifications and sold over the Deep Web.
-Over two hundred such victims had been horribly murdered prior to Keever stumbling onto the business in the course of his investigating Michael's disappearance.
-Reacher and Chang avenge Keever, Peter, and Michael by killing the last members of the conspiracy.
-In the aftermath of all that dirty work Reacher and Chang decide to spend a little downtime in Milwaukee together.
+Reacher, Chang and Westwood come up with a plan to assault the euthanasia site, located on a pig farm that is both highly remote and well-defended.
+After killing all of the armed employees, Reacher and his team discover that the farmhouse had been converted into a film studio.
+The criminals had recruited suicidal people over the Deep Web with promises of painless and luxurious euthanasia services.
+Once the clients arrive, however, they are forced to appear in snuff films that are sold over the Deep Web.
+Over two hundred such victims had been murdered prior to Keever discovering the operation.
+Reacher and Chang avenge Keever, Peter and Michael by killing the last members of the conspiracy.
+In the aftermath, Reacher and Chang decide to spend a little downtime in Milwaukee together.